iluwatar/java-design-patterns/model-view-controller/README.md

 ---
-title: "Model-View-Controller (MVC) Design Pattern in Java: Benefits, Examples, and Use Cases"
+title: "Model-View-Controller Pattern in Java: Streamlining Java Web Development"
+shortTitle: Model-View-Controller (MVC)
 description: "Learn about the Model-View-Controller (MVC) design pattern in Java, including its benefits, real-world examples, use cases, and how to implement it effectively in your applications."
 category: Architectural
 language: en